 Good training and adequate equipment can protect you to an extent, but other drivers on the road can be unpredictable and negligent.
 Whether you’re an avid motorcyclist or a casual rider, the risk of being hurt or killed in a motorcycle accident is fairly high.

-You can’t always escape danger on the road, but you can safeguard yourself after an accident by getting excellent legal representation.
+You can’t always escape danger on the road, but you can safeguard yourself after an accident by getting excellent legal representation from a Dalton personal injury lawyer.
 As head of The CEO Lawyer Personal Injury Law Firm, Ali Awad represents personal injury clients throughout Georgia.

 From dog bites to work injuries and car crashes, Awad has successfully handled all kinds of claims for his clients.
 Cumulatively, he’s secured tens of millions of dollars in insurance settlements and jury awards and is also well known on social media, where he shares legal advice and case outcomes.